Onionie/REST/README.md

 # REST / RESTful app
-This application is a very simple app that I made to practice REST and RESTful services.
+This application is a very simple app that I made to practice REST and RESTful API.
 Applied different methods such as, GET, POST, PUT, PATCH, and DELETE.
+Used postman to help with API development.

 # Tools Used
 - Javascript